yomex96/steghub/MERN_STACK/mern_documentation.md

 ### Conclusion

 In this project, I successfully implemented a full-stack To-Do application using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
 Throughout the process, I tackled challenges such as setting up MongoDB, managing asynchronous operations, and handling API requests.
 By leveraging powerful tools like `axios` for HTTP requests, `mongoose` for database interaction, and `concurrently` for running both frontend and backend simultaneously, I was able to create a fully functional application.
 This project provided valuable experience in managing state, routing, and database connectivity in a modern web development environment.

+## You have just created a simple To-Do and deployed it to MERN Stack.You wrote a frotend application using React.js that communicated with a backened application writte using Expressjs.You also created a Mongodb backend for storing tasks in a database.